Google Workspace vs. Microsoft 365: A side-by-side analysis

-Back in the day, it was all about Microsoft Office, LibreOffice, Word Perfect, Star Office, and a host of other possibilities.
+Back in the day, it was all about Microsoft Office, LibreOffice, Word Perfect, Star Office and a host of other possibilities.
 Each of those titles did their best to offer something unique, all while attempting to ensure compatibility with the de-facto standard MS Office.

 Of course, Microsoft wasn’t keen to sit idly by and watch Google dominate the cloud space.
-To that end, they migrated MS Office to the cloud and offered Office 365.
+They migrated MS Office to the cloud and offered Office 365.

 So now, companies and users have a choice: Google or Microsoft.